 Which type of lawn is best?

-Once installed, artificial turf needs no maintenance beyond keeping the surface free of leaves and other debris, so it’s a popular choice in places where there are water shortages.
+Once installed, artificial turf needs no maintenance beyond keeping the surface free of leaves and other debris.
+No watering, no weeding, no mowing.
 Artificial turf is especially great in tiny spaces that may prove difficult to irrigate or mow, and on putting greens where a consistent surface is of benefit.
-However, it does heat up in the sun, so may not be ideal for families with pets or small children.
+Put it down once, and it will, through whatever weather, always be vivid, clean and soft.

 The installation process

-While the beginning stages of installing a lawn are similar for seed, hydroseed, sod, and artificial turf, some elements are very different.
-Call All Seasons Cleaning Services to help you install the lawn you want.
+While the beginning stages of installing a lawn are similar for seed, hydroseed, sod, and artificial turf, each requires experienced know-how to put down properly.
+Call All Seasons Cleaning Services for a fresh lawn!

 Dealing with sloped sites can often propose some difficult design challenges.
-Retaining walls can create level areas for planting, lawns, outdoor living spaces and for functional use areas.
-Retaining walls can also help stabilize erosion, add additional usable space by leveling out the sloped landscape, and create interest.
-It is very important that you have your walls properly installed by an experienced company as severe problems may arise from an improperly installed retaining walls in the northwest.
+Retaining walls can create level areas for lawns and planting.
+Retaining walls have both decorative and practical purposes, as they help protect your yard from erosion.
+It is very important that retaining walls are properly installed by an experienced company as severe problems to your property may arise from an improperly installed retaining wall.